adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 5.**AWS FREE TIER**:
    Beginner friendly pack for 1 year where multiple Amazon services are provided for free.

+6. **PAY LESS WHEN YOU RESERVE**
+   Some services offer reservation options that provide a significant discount compared to On-Demand Instance pricing.EG: You can save on AWS Lambda costs by signing up for a Compute Savings Plan.
+A Compute Savings Plan offers lower compute costs in exchange for committing to a consistent amount of usage over a 1-year or 3-year term.
+This is an example of paying less when you reserve.

 ### Total Cost of Ownership
 The traditional infrastructure of computing requires huge captial expense and needs the client to guess upfront all the requirements he or she needs.
 This makes it inflexible and less scalable.
 Unlike Cloud computing models, there is variable expense and the CSP is responsible for running and maintaining the services, will you are concerned only about using them for you applications and there is a provision of easy scalability and adaptablility.